gotohellmann/AsciiWars/README.md

  This sketch is playing back Simon Jansen's brilliant ASCII animation of Star Wars on a tiny 2.2" LCD Screen.

+ If you like it please leave a :star: !

  ### Versions: